khandriod/HACNetV2/README.md

 # HACNetV2
 HACNet V2: Rethinking the Full-Resolution  Network for Pixel-level Crack Detection

 Welcome to the official repository for HACNet V2, an advanced deep learning architecture designed for precise pixel-level crack detection.

-This repository will soon include the source code, enabling researchers and practitioners to replicate and build upon our work.
+HACNetV2 is an enhanced full-resolution architecture that builds upon our previous HACNet.
+Through key architectural refinements and novel components, HACNetV2 achieves substantially improved efficiency and effectiveness compared to its predecessor.

+## 🔍 What distinguishes HACNetv2 from existing crack detection models?

+### 🚀 Simplicity
+HACNetv2 employs a straightforward architecture composed of six identical HybridASPA blocks, each maintaining consistent structure, parameters, input/output channel dimensions, and resolution.

+### 🎯 Effectiveness
+HACNetv2 demonstrates superior detection accuracy, particularly in identifying tiny and fine-grained cracks, outperforming existing state-of-the-art models.

+### ⚡ Efficiency
+With only **1.17M parameters**, HACNetv2 achieves real-time inference performance, making it highly suitable for deployment on resource-constrained devices such as the **Jetson Orin AGX**.

 The source code for HACNet is available at [https://github.com/hanshenChen/HacNet](https://github.com/hanshenChen/HACNet).